mdn/content/files/en-us/web/html/global_attributes/exportparts/index.md

 {{ EmbedLiveSample('Nested_component', '100%', '160') }}

-Note `footer` is not bold, as we did not include it in `exportparts`.
+Note `footer` is not bold when nested, as we did not include it in `exportparts`.

 ### Exposing mapped parts